fstark/PloTTY/README.md

 # PloTTY : draw stuff with your vintage plotter

+The correct description of [the project is in the blog post here](http://www.stark.fr/plotty)

 (Note: This is a work in progress)

 PloTTY is a set of linux command lines that transforms images into traces, suitable for drawing on a vintage Casio PB-700, with its FA-10 pen plotter.